 package.json.
 Lerna is one such tool.

 Verdict: It depends heavily on the language.
-Even if the language requires an artifactory or a package repository in the middle when referencing code across repositories, it still seems like polyrepos are more popular.
+Even if the language requires a package repository in the middle when referencing code across source repositories, it still seems like polyrepos are more popular.
 When using a monorepo layout, it’s often preferable to create distinct modules of each project and some communities have developed tools to help with that.

 Making changes to source code can be isolated to one specific area, or it can span multiple functional concerns and thus need to cross-project boundaries.
 The developer experience may vary depending on how the code is laid out.